pynt-io/pynt/postman-integration/README.md

 ![image](https://user-images.githubusercontent.com/107360829/186162606-1374285c-ff23-4251-b07c-5afdcae22616.png)
 c.
 Click on 'View Summary' to view the results summary.
 ![image](https://user-images.githubusercontent.com/107360829/186162151-36c79cbe-fc71-4c9b-8ae5-bffb0ec417a5.png)

+- In case modified your test collection, just re-run the security test.
-4. In case you modified your functional test collection or you wish to refer to another test collection, go back to step 1.
+- In case you to refer to another test collection, start again from step 1.

 ## EULA and Privacy Policy